10up/Engineering-Best-Practices/_includes/markdown/React.md

 Considering PureComponents perform shallow comparisons of previous `state` and new `state`, a component should become "pure" when theres no need to re-render the entire component (or its children) every time data changes.
 You can also use PureComponents if you're building a stateless component, but still need lifecycle methods.
 Examples would include: TodoLists, Star Ratings, Event Calendars, Forms, Comments

+*NOTE:* The performance benefits of Pure Components are realized when the data passed to the pure component is simple.
+Large nested objects, and complex arrays passed to Pure Components may end up degrading the performance benefits.
+It's important to be very deliberate about your use of Pure Components.

 ## Routing

 In most cases, you will only need routing if your React application needs to navigate between multiple layout components, render different data based on the current app location, and provide browser history.
 Make sure your app needs routing functionality before you consider adding a routing library.